bengeois/CA349IT/README.md

 This project was bootstrapped with Aroma template : https://colorlib.com/wp/template/aroma/

+## Fast lookaround

+- Download the repository and double click the index.html file.

 ## How to launch the project ?

 - Run a web server at the root of this folder (we can use this one https://www.npmjs.com/package/local-web-server)